ArtifexSoftware/MuPDF.NET/docs/glossary/Utils.rst

-:meth:`GetGlyphText`                 Adobe Glyph List function :meth:`GetImageExtension`            Return extension for MuPDF image type :meth:`GetLinkText`                  Define skeletons for `/Annots` object texts :meth:`GetTables`                    Return the tables detected from a `Page` instance :meth:`GetWidgetProperties`          Populate a Widget object with the values from a PDF form field :meth:`InsertContents`               Insert a buffer as a new separate `/Contents` object of a page
+:meth:`GetGlyphText`                 Adobe Glyph List function :meth:`GetImageExtension`            Return extension for MuPDF image type :meth:`GetLinkText`                  Define skeletons for `/Annots` object texts :meth:`GetTextWithLayout`            Retrieves the text content of a page that retains layout.
+:meth:`GetTables`                    Return the tables detected from a `Page` instance :meth:`GetWidgetProperties`          Populate a Widget object with the values from a PDF form field :meth:`InsertContents`               Insert a buffer as a new separate `/Contents` object of a page